 The City agrees to retain the dental insurance plan for Unit members and their qualified dependents.
-The plan shall consist of eighty percent (80%) payment of reasonable and customary charges covered for preventive and diagnostic services, basic services, and major services.
-The Plan shall also include an orthodontia benefit providing for eighty percent (80%) payment of reasonable and customary charges up to a maximum lifetime benefit of four thousand dollars (\$4,000) per person.
-This plan is subject to the deductibles and limitations contained in the contract between the dental insurance carrier and the City of Phoenix.
+At a minimum, the plan shall include a PPO option that consists of 100% payment of reasonable and customary charges covered for preventive and preventive-related diagnostic services and 80% payment of reasonable and customary covered charges for basic services and major services.
+The City shall retain a plan option that includes an orthodontia benefit providing for 80% payment of reasonable and customary charges up to a maximum lifetime benefit of \$4,000 per person.
+Dental plans may be subject to deductibles and limitations contained in the contract between the dental insurance carrier and the City of Phoenix.